 With Jason Kidd at 40 and Pablo Prigioni at 35, the Knicks need some lightning to combine with Raymond Felton’s thunder.
 In Larkin, the Knicks would be getting a dynamic young point guard with plenty of upside.

 Larkin singlehandedly carried Miami this season as he had a Trey Burke-like impact on the Hurricanes.
-In New York, fans want a point man who can push the pace at times off the bench, which is something Larkin does well.
+In New York, fans want a point man that can push the pace at times off the bench, which is something that Larkin does well.

 While his arrival to the NBA is several years away, Jaiteh could be a great prospect by that time.
 Being French, he should get plenty of opportunities to develop against top international competition.

 29. San Antonio Spurs – Reggie Bullock, SG, North Carolina (6’7, 13.9 ppg, 6.5 rpg, 2.9 apg)

 In the current system that the Spurs run, Bullock should be an excellent fit and could see the court early playing alongside or behind Kawhi Leonard and Green.

 30. Phoenix Suns (From Miami) – B.J.
 Young, SG, Arkansas (6’3, 15.2 ppg, 3.5 rpg, 3.4 apg)

 With new GM Ryan McDonough in place, this pick could change.
 But a player of Young’s ability is sorely needed.

 MORE FROM JOE KOTOCH:

 Mock Draft 1.0.1